artagnon/ibex/README.md

 $ bower install
 ```

-Create a `gmail.credentails` with your email and password separated by
+Create a `~/.ibex/credentails` with your email and password separated by
 a newline.
 Then run `ibex`, navigate to `http://localhost:8080` and
 *wait* for the messages to load.
 Don't try a second operation before
 the original one completes.